DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-04-provider-context.md

 We considered having these components automatically update with changes on the candidate side before rejecting this as too developer labour intensive.

-Instead, we'll need to find a way to check in with the candidate-side changes on a regular basis so we can update accordingly.
+Instead, weâ€™ll need to find a way to check in with the candidate-side changes on a regular basis so we can update accordingly.

 {% from "screenshots/macro.njk" import appScreenshots with context %}